 Undergraduate Students.
 To maintain satisfactory academic progress, undergraduate students must sustain a cumulative grade point average of at least 2.00 and must successfully complete at least 75% of all credits attempted (including transfer credits).
 Failure to meet either requirement automatically puts students on Financial Aid Warning status after the first payment period/period of enrollment.
 In the event that students fail to meet the requirements after the subsequent payment period/period of enrollment, they are put on Financial Aid Suspension status.
 At this point, students may appeal, by letter, to the Director of Financial Aid to regain eligibility for one additional payment period/period of enrollment.
 If approved, students are placed on Financial Aid Probation status.
-If students fail to demonstrate satisfactory academic progress after the probationary payment period/period of enrollment, they return to Financial Aid Suspension status.
+If students fail to demonstrate satisfactory academic progress after the probation status.